 Stephen is an alumnus of London Metropolitan University, having received his BSc (Hons) for Music Technology (Audio Systems) in 2009.

 Since graduating, Stephen’s career in the industry has included both recording and mix engineering as well as producing, having had the privilege to work with artists and producers including Kate Nash, Tom Biller and William Rees (Mystery Jets).

-Stephen has previously been a feature writer for Drummer Magazine in the UK, guest writing articles for drum production, outlining cutting-edge recording and mixing techniques.
+Stephen has previously been a feature writer for Drummer Magazine in the UK, guest writing articles on Modern Drum Recording Techniques, including cutting edge methods for recording, production and mixing.

-Stephen joined the staff at London Metropolitan University in 2016 as a senior lecturer in music production.
+Stephen joined the staff at London Met in 2016 as a lecturer in Music Production.

-As an active musician himself, he has performed across the UK and Europe, supporting bands and artist including Pete Doherty (Baby Shambles, Libertines) and Supergrass.
-He continues to take an active role in the industry managing a studio in east London, with clientele including The National, Slaves, Tom Odell and The Kooks to name a few.
+As an active musician himself, he has performed across the UK and Europe, supporting bands and artists including Pete Doherty (Baby Shambles, Libertines) and Supergrass.
+He continues to take an active role in the industry, consulting at a studio in East London, with clientele including The National, Slaves, Tom Odell and FKA Twigs, to name a few.

-Stephen's interests include music production, recording and mixing.
-He is forever expanding his repertoire of production techniques through continued research and experimentation.
+Stephen's interests include songwriting, live music, designing and building synthesisers, music production, recording and mixing.
+He consistently expands his repertoire of production techniques and music industry knowledge through continued research and experimentation.

-Stephen is an experienced guitarist, both with live and studio work, and he enjoys collecting and restoring vintage instruments.
+Stephen is an experienced guitarist, both with live and studio work, and he enjoys collecting and restoring Fender guitars and vintage instruments.